Takanu/Capsule/README.md

 ## Installation

-- ZIP the folder named "Capsule".
+- Download the latest release from the releases page.

 - Under Blender’s User Preferences Menu, in the Add-ons section, click, “Install From File”, and select the ZIP file.